qiyu1987/IbHomework/ib-computer-model-list.md

 ### Requirements

-At the end of this step, changing the selected item of the drop-down should update the `App` component's local state.
-The local state should contain the `value` of the selected option.
+At the end of this step, changing the selected item of the drop-down should update the `App` component's local state and store the selected value.
+Also, the value of the `<select>` element should be read from the local state.

 ## Step 3 - Redux Actions